jmetzger/training-mariadb-komplettkurs/_README.md

 mysql>use sakila;
 mysql>insert into actor (first_name,last_name) values ('john','The Rock');
 mysql>insert into actor (first_name,last_name) values ('johanne','Johannson');
+mysql> exit;

 ## Optional: Step 3: Looking into binary to see this data
 cd /var/lib/mysql
 ## last binlog
-mysqlbinlog -vv mariadb-bin.000005
+mariadb-binlog -vv mariadb-bin.000005

 ## Step 4: Some how a guy deletes data
+mariadb
 mysql>use sakila; delete from actor where actor_id > 200;
 ## now only 200 datasets
 mysql>use sakila; select * from actor;
+mysql>exit;

 ```